|Assumption Parish Church

 The first church was built in the 13th century in the old village of Hal Lew which then formed part of the parish of Zurrieq.
 Gioanello Psaila, who in 1575 lived in a house adjacent to this church, had to provide for its feast.
 From 1636 onwards, though its wooden altar piece was described as representing Our Lady of Grace, it acquired considerable prominence.
 The portico in front has a set of niches with statues of Saints.
 Every year a pilgrimage used to leave Qrendi for the church just before its feast day on the Sunday after the 8th September.
 Music was also included on this occasion as far back as 1663.
 Rebuilt about 1650 it was from this time that it was definitely styled as Our Lady of Mercy.
 Throughout the 18th century and even afterwards veneration towards this church continued to flourish and this is testified from the various votive offerings which covered its walls.

-Rebuilt in 1658 on the site of an earlier church, it was being utilized for meetings by the members of a Charismatic group and others.
+Rebuilt in 1658 on the site of an earlier church by Benedittu Camilleri, structural changes were made to the chapel in 1876.
+It was used as a dormitory by bombed out refugees in WWII, later as an extension of the primary school and still later utilized for meetings by the members of a Charismatic group and others.
 Lately it has been restored and is now being used for Perpetual Adoration of the Blessed Sacrament.

-This church was built as a thanksgiving vow after the siege of 1565.
+This church was built as a thanksgiving vow by Giovanni Schembri after the siege of 1565.
+He left monies and benefices for its upkeep.
 Nowadays it is open only on its feast day on the 26th of July and for other spiritual needs.
+It was restored in the last few years.

 Built in 1526, this chapel is situated just outside the village.
 In 1624 it was deconsecrated and demolished while a stone cross was raised in its place but soon after, a new chapel was raised by Benedittu Camilleri a little way from the original, together with a small cemetery.
 This chapel was restored in 2001.